-Welcome to the stakeholder consultation and engagement process for the 2019-2020 budget for School District No. 43 (Coquitlam).
+Welcome to the stakeholder consultation and engagement process for the 2020-2021 budget for School District No. 43 (Coquitlam).

 We are the third largest school district in the Province of British Columbia, and we have a diverse and growing population which includes young families, new Canadians, professionals and others who are choosing to locate here for the quality of life, that includes a thriving and successful public education system.
-Our student achievement levels continue to be exceptional and are consistently ablove the provincial average and near the top in all student outcome categories of all 60 school districts in BC.
+Our student achievement levels continue to be exceptional and are consistently above the provincial average and near the top in all student outcome categories of all 60 school districts in BC.

-The Board of Education has again planned a consultative budget process for the 2019-2020 school year.
-The process will provide multiple opportunities for stakeholder input, starting in April 2019, once Ministry funding has been announced.
+The Board of Education has again planned a consultative budget process for the 2020-2021 school year.
+The process has been modified this year to allow for stakeholder input, in February 2020, in advance of Ministry funding announcements, and before staff finalizes the preliminary budget submission to the Board.
 We appreciate all comments and input while we work closely with our partner groups within the confines of our contracts and available resources.
 To seek broad and thorough input, the Board has also engaged in a series of meetings with partner groups and made several presentations throughout the year to inform stakeholders about the budget.

-The Board is committed to transparency and certainty and has developed a stable and sustainable proposed budget for 2019-2020.
+The Board is committed to transparency and certainty and is seeking input while maintaining a stable and sustainable proposed budget for 2020-2021.
 Taxpayer Accountability Principles are an important aspect of practice adopted by the Board and staff in the preparation of the annual budget.
 The proposed budget will provide certainty to ensure long-term stability and sustainability.
 Through our Directions 2020 developed goals and objectives we are committed to helping students achieve success, enhancing learning through technology, and fostering a sustainable educational organization - all within a changing landscape of provincial funding.